Technology Tales

 After all, I do have something of a soft spot for Debian, mainly because it was loaded on a backup machine that was pressed into service when my main home system went belly up on me in 2009.
 It may attract its aficionados (and there is an administrator’s manual so that gives you an idea of who gets attracted to the OS) but that does nothing to detract from its usability based on my experience of using it.
 Well, Ubuntu did start from a good base when it did.

-As you might tell, I do have a soft spot for Debian and its focus on stability is at the heart of that.
-Maybe that is why so it has so many variants, like Ubuntu and Linux Mint, to name just two.
-Whenever a new version does appear, it may not have the latest versions of software, but there are times when experimentation needs to be tamed and it is good to know that upheaval hardly is a regular occurrence either.
+Debian’s focus on stability may be the reason why it has so many variants, like Ubuntu and Linux Mint, to name just two.
+Whenever a new version does appear, it may not have the latest versions of software, but there are times when experimentation needs to be tamed, and it is good to know that upheaval hardly is a regular occurrence either.

 More Options Based on Debian